 Throwing knife: Throwing knives are knives designed specifically for throwing.
 They can be used for melee combat and are identical to knives in that scenario.

-Whip: A whip is a long tapering rope-like tool that is a poor weapon, but can be used for ultiltiy, intimidation, or traversal in a tough spot.
+Whip: A whip is a long tapering rope-like tool that is a poor weapon, but can be used for utility, intimidation, or traversal in a tough spot.

 Armor: